 The Losing Zone you want to avoid for obvious reasons.
 It’s a zone where your customer wants something your competitor has and you don’t have it.

-Take a moment to reflection on the product you’re planning to launch.
+Take a moment to reflect on the product you’re planning to launch.
 Which zone is it in today?

 Just a quick note about “what you do best”.
 Go beyond product features.
 A common mistake in positioning a product is to view a product only through the lens of its features.
 Features are just one of the things your potential customers consider when making a purchase.
 You should consider other attributes of your corporate brand that potential customers value.